-By differentiating your actions, thoughts, feelings and values from external voices, you can thereby become the author and authority of your life.
+By differentiating your actions, thoughts, feelings and values from external, oppressive strictures, you can thereby become the author and authority of your life.
 The therapeutic process invites you to unpack, reevaluate and revise assumptions about your world and sense of self that may be acting as a roadblock to living fully and abundantly, unapologetically embracing yourself in all of your totality.
 Working together to disentangle, clarify and intimately understand your inner world, you can discover and subsequently embody who you indeed are, coming to know yourself, own yourself and, finally, be yourself (Joseph, 2016).

 In the person-centred therapeutic relationship - a professional association that's free from any semblance of control or clinical judgment - you're able to find your solutions.
 The therapeutic qualities of safety, privacy, and respect create an environment of permissiveness where you can fully engage and understand what's happening in your world.
-Indeed, when you're unconditionally accepted, valued in your absoluteness, and seen from your point of view, you can begin to actualise transformative changes in your life that will endure.
+Indeed, when you're unconditionally affirmed, valued in your absoluteness, and seen from your point of view, you can begin to actualise transformative changes in your life that will endure.

 What can I expect from you in a counselling session?

 I will endeavour to cultivate a therapeutic space epitomised by the qualities of trust, safety, warmth, and unconditional respect.
 I will not dispense advice or give you directions, but I will caringly work alongside you as an attentive and empathic companion as I work to understand you.
 My efforts will focus on working with you free from preconception or evaluation and sensitively understanding your experience from your perspective.
 This non-directive approach creates a therapeutic space where we can work together on acquiring a better appreciation of what's happening and subsequently explore new ways of being.